-Who is an international student?
+Are you an international student?
 An international student is anyone who brings an international perspective to campus.
 Every year Brown welcomes students from around the world.
 In fact, about fifteen percent of our students come from abroad.
 The International Students Resources web portal provides links and information to support services and offers a view of what you can expect as an international student at Brown.

 If you decide to apply, we encourage you to review the following information that is unique to international students.

 In considering whether or not Brown is the right choice for you, you should feel confident that your accomplishments would allow you to be admitted to a leading university in your own country.

-- You should plan to sit for national examinations, such as the GCE A-levels, German Abitur, French Baccalauréat, and submit the predicted scores for those examinations as part of your credentials for admission to Brown.
+- You should plan to sit for national and international examinations, such as the GCE A-levels, German Abitur, French Baccalauréat, Chinese Gaokao, and International Baccalaureate, and submit the predicted scores for those examinations as part of your credentials for admission to Brown.

 Students who have completed 13 years of schooling and who have completed their external national examinations for college-level work with exceptional results may be eligible for some advanced standing or transfer credit at Brown once they become sophomores.
-International certifications most commonly earned by our students are the International Baccalaureate diploma or A-levels; other national "13th-year" certification programs, however, may be considered on a case-by-case basis.
+International certifications most commonly earned by our students are the International Baccalaureate diploma or A-levels.
+Other national "13th-year" certification programs, however, may be considered on a case-by-case basis.
 It should be noted that neither course credit nor enrollment credit is granted for AS or O-level exams.

 Proficiency in English